-The Tulsa Zoo is excited to reopen with a number of safeguards in place for you, our other guests, our staff and the animals in our care.
+The Tulsa Zoo welcomes you with a number of safeguards in place for the health of our guests, staff and the animals in our care.

 COVID-19 is an extremely contagious disease that can lead to severe illness and death.
 Guests are requested to follow all recommendations from the Centers for Disease Control and Prevention and current guidance from the Tulsa Health Department to reduce the spread of COVID-19, including frequent handwashing, maintaining an appropriate social distance between parties, and wearing face masks.